Trubisky shines for Bears in preseason loss to Broncos | New Country 923

 INJURY UPDATE

 Broncos: The Broncos held out five-time Pro Bowl linebacker Von Miller and were missing S T.J.
 Ward (hamstring), LB Todd Davis (shoulder), C Matt Paradis (hip) and RB Jamaal Charles (knee). … DE Billy Winn left the field on a cart late in the first quarter with a right knee injury.
-He was at the bottom of the scrum following a Chicago running play and stayed down for several minutes while medical personnel evaluated him.
+He was at the bottom of the scrum following a Chicago running play and is scheduled for an MRI on Friday.

 Bears: G Kyle Long (ankle) and LB Lamarr Houston (knee) — both working their way back from surgery — topped the list of players held out by Chicago.
 RB Jeremy Langford (ankle) was not in uniform. … RB Ka’Deem Carey left with a quad injury.